vippsas/vipps-checkout/vipps-checkout-api-quick-start.md

 ### Step 2: Import the Postman files

-1. In Postman, click _Import_ in the upper-left corner.
+1. In Postman, click *Import* in the upper-left corner.
-1. In the dialog that opens, with _File_ selected, click _Upload Files_.
+1. In the dialog that opens, with *File* selected, click *Upload Files*.
-1. Select the two files you have just downloaded and click _Import_.
+1. Select the two files you have just downloaded and click *Import*.

 ### Step 3: Set up Postman environment

 1. Click the down arrow, next to the "eye" icon in the top-right corner, and select the environment you have imported.
 1. Click the "eye" icon and, in the dropdown window, click `Edit` in the top-right corner.
 1. Fill in the `Current Value` for the following fields to get started.
-For the first keys, go to _Vipps Portal > Utvikler -> Test Keys._
+For the first keys, go to *Vipps Portal* > *Utvikler* > *Test Keys*.
    * `client_id` - Merchant key is required for getting the access token.
    * `client_secret` - Merchant key is required for getting the access token.
    * `Ocp-Apim-Subscription-Key` - Merchant subscription key.